PermutaTriangle/Tilings/README.rst

        pip install tilings

-If you would like tot edit the source code, you should install ``tilings`` in development mode by cloning the repository, running
+If you would like to edit the source code, you should install ``tilings`` in development mode by cloning the repository, running

 .. code:: bash